nx-lr/protea/readme.md

 ### Keywords

 The following are all the keywords of the language.
-Keywords are grouped into four different categories: operator keywords, declaration keywords, modifier keywords, and control keywords.
+Keywords are grouped into four different categories: operators, declarations, modifiers, and control keywords.

-As for modifier keywords, they are parsed as keywords before a declaration as they modify them. `pub var x = 1` declares a public variable.
+As for modifiers, they are parsed as keywords before a declaration as they modify them. `pub var x = 1` declares a public variable.

 <!--  -->